The most common side effects of a hair transplant include:

 - Shock loss & hair loss

-Below we go into greater detail about each point mentioned above.
+Sometimes patients can have rarer complications like an infection.
+We go into greater detail about each point mentioned above.

 Pain after hair transplant